 This summary contains the following key information:

-- Vitamin C is an essential nutrient with antioxidant functions at normal physiologic concentrations.
+- Vitamin C is an essential nutrient with redox functions at normal physiologic concentrations.

 - High-dose vitamin C has been studied as a treatment for cancer patients since the 1970s.

-- Laboratory studies have reported that high-dose vitamin C has pro-oxidant properties and decreased cell proliferation in prostate, pancreatic, hepatocellular, colon, mesothelioma, and neuroblastoma cell lines.
+- Laboratory studies have reported that high-dose vitamin C has redox properties and decreased cell proliferation in prostate, pancreatic, hepatocellular, colon, mesothelioma, and neuroblastoma cell lines.

 - Two studies of high-dose vitamin C in cancer patients reported improved quality of life and decreases in cancer-related side effects.